-If you have, or are experiencing domestic violence then getting help is perhaps the most important thing you can do.
+If you have, or are experiencing domestic violence or abuse then getting help is perhaps the most important thing you can do.

 In an emergency, call 999.
 If it is not an emergency, you could contact your local police station and discuss your situation with them.